40 of The Best Books for a 10-Year-Old

 It was a lovely take on life at a candy factory and felt almost like an updated version of Charlie and the Chocolate Factory.
 4 kids are competing to win a candy-making contest to have their creation mass-produced.

-Books Set at a School for 10-Year-Olds
+Books for 10-Year-Olds Set at School

 This is technically a middle-grade read.
 The heroine of this story is a girl whose favorite book was just banned from her school library.
 She starts her own locker library filled with more banned books from the school’s library.